btshft/ElasticQuery.Exporter/README.md

 Queries are defined in own files similar to how alerts rules are defined in Prometheus.

-They are divided into two types:
+They are divided by evaluation mode into two types:
 * **Scheduled** queries are evaluated at a certain intervals in background.
 When Prometheus comes for metrics the last evaluated result retured.
 * **On-demand** queries are evaluated on scrape request.

+Also queries are divided by type:
+* **Raw** - contains raw Elasticsearch request with minimal configuration.
+* **Default** - contains only `query` Elasticsearch request part but provides more convenient configuration options.

 Query results automatically turn into a series of metrics.